How to get more views on YouTube

 Build your influencer network

 Working with influencers is a great way to get your content in front of more people.
-By working with influencers and brands, you can share knowledge and strengthen relationships.
+By using influencer marketing, working with influencers and brands, you can share knowledge and strengthen relationships.
 There’s loads of examples of household names tagging other brands when it’s been funny, and audiences love to see it.

 It doesn’t just apply to other brands though – influencers who can help you market your products are worth looking after.
 You can find influencers on all different types of social media.
 Reach out and make a successful connection on YouTube, and you’ll almost certainly find ways to work together on other channels as well.
 Creating a great influencer network to share content doesn’t dilute your own content – it can help make it stronger!
 Although it might take some time, getting a great influencer network in place can help you get more views.
 It’s not just one sided either – in return, they get views too, especially if you trade guest spots.
 Everyone’s a winner.

 YouTube marketing is a valuable part of your strategy, right?
 How do you know?
 Of course, you need to know how well your videos are performing for you.There’s many ways you can measure the success of your videos, but these can be used as KPIs.

 - Watch time – how long viewers spent actually watching.
 See this in the Watch Time Report.